 Sec.
 6-1.
 Duty to file will - altering, destroying or secreting.

-(a) Immediately upon the death of the testator any person who has the testator's will in his possession shall file it...Read more »
+(a) Immediately upon the death of the testator any person who has the testator's will in his possession shall...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.